Here’s the deal: not many small business owners know how to write a proper business plan, nor do they want to spend hours making one.

-Step 4: Market research and analysis
+Step 4: Target market and market analysis

-This section aims to explain your advantage against other companies by showing your understanding of your target audience and competition.
+A good business plan does this by showing your understanding of your target audience and competition.

-First, define your ideal target audience.
+Get started by defining your ideal target audience.

 Specify their age, gender, profession, and other demographic indicators.
 Explain why they might be interested in purchasing your offers.